 Precision is the closeness of agreement between independent test values.
-The precision assessment involves estimating repeatability and in-laboratory reproducibility/intermediate precision.
+A precision assessment involves estimating repeatability and in-laboratory reproducibility or intermediate precision.
 In the sensory method, the precision (repeatability and in-laboratory intermediate precision) of tasters is determined by using the replicate analysis.
 The repeatability of each taster is checked by comparing the score of the intensities given by the taster when analysing a sample in duplicate.

-The intermediate precision may be checked over time by means of the so called "Precision Number", which takes into account the intensities given by the taster to a set of duplicate samples, between 6 and 10 (12-20 analysed samples in total) as described in section

-1.1.
-Alternatively, the intermediate precision of each taster can be measured over time using the same index, but analysing the same sample on different days.
-To do so, samples (if possible, these should be representative of the categories tested most often by the laboratory) are prepared for tasting as double-blind samples by the tasters within a maximum of 6 months, depending on the attributes.
-In this case, samples must be properly stored in order to guarantee that their characteristics remain unchanged.
+Intermediate precision may be checked over time by means of the PN, which takes into account the intensities given by the taster to a set of duplicate samples, between 6 and 10 (12-20 analysed samples in total) as described in section 1.1.
+Alternatively, the intermediate precision of each taster can be measured over time using the same index but analysing the same sample on different days.
+To do so, samples are prepared for tasting as double-blind samples by the tasters within a maximum of six months, depending on the attributes.
+If possible, these samples should be representative of the categories tested most often by the laboratory.
+The samples must be properly stored to guarantee that their characteristics remain unchanged.